stark-cad/stark/README.md

 -   **K**: Kill the last drawn line
 -   **M**: Switch drawing modes

-These are all hardcoded at the moment, and selected to be agnostic with respect to keyboard layout, but users will soon be free to rebind all these functions at runtime.
+These are all hardcoded at the moment, and selected to be independent of keyboard layout, but users will soon be free to rebind all these functions at runtime.

 As the final binding indicates, there are two drawing modes.
 The default is drawing a line segment between two points.
 When you switch